zama-ai/concrete-ml/docs/developer-guide/external_libraries.md

         # ...
 ```

-For examples of such a _"mixed integer"_ network design please see the Quantization Aware Training examples:
+For examples of such a _"mixed integer"_ network design, please see the Quantization Aware Training examples:

 - [QuantizationAwareTraining.ipynb](https://github.com/zama-ai/concrete-ml-internal/tree/main/docs/advanced_examples/QuantizationAwareTraining.ipynb)
 - [ConvolutionalNeuralNetwork.ipynb](https://github.com/zama-ai/concrete-ml-internal/tree/main/docs/advanced_examples/ConvolutionalNeuralNetwork.ipynb)

+or go to the [MNIST use-case example](https://github.com/zama-ai/concrete-ml-internal/blob/main/use_case_examples/mnist/mnist_in_fhe.ipynb).

 You can also refer to the [`SparseQuantNeuralNetImpl`](../developer-guide/api/concrete.ml.sklearn.qnn.md#class-sparsequantneuralnetimpl) class which is the basis of the built-in `NeuralNetworkClassifier`.